ProgramSKAN/Angular_Routing/README.md

 Use RouteModule.forChild() for feature routes

+since route order matters, forchild routes seen first.later forroot

 #### '/welcome' > HTML5 urls (default) | "#/welcome' > hash based urls

 for hash based urls use RouteModule.forRoot([...],{useHash:true})

 ####

-if we use secondary routes inluding primary like '/products(popup:messages)' then unlike router.navigateByUrl, router.navigate keeps the secondary routes
+if we use secondary routes inluding primary like '/products(popup:messages)' then unlike router.navigateByUrl, router.navigate keeps the secondary routes.

+use navigateByUrl to ensure every existing route parameter & secondary route is removed.ex:we use it for logout route